Open Or Closed? Here's What Happens In A Partial Government Shutdown

 Legislation: Congress would continue to operate, as they work to end a shutdown, although the Capitol may not be open to tours.
 And fear not: Lawmakers will continue to receive their pay, although some lower-level staffers may not.

-Federal agencies: Most federal agencies would be closed, like the Department of Education, the Environmental Protection Agency and the IRS, although some of their essential functions will continue to operate.
+Federal agencies: Most federal agencies would be closed, like the Department of Education and the IRS, although some of their essential functions will continue to operate.

+Most Department of Homeland Security personnel will continue working.
+"Nearly 90 percent of all DHS personnel are considered essential staff," a DHS official told CQ in a statement.

+The Environmental Protection Agency has enough resources to remain open through Jan.
+26, according to a memo from the administrator to employees.
+All EPA employees are expected to report to work next week, regardless of whether there is a shutdown.

 The National Treasury Employees Union, which represents IRS workers and many other government employees, says that during the last shutdown in October 2013, some 850,000 federal workers were forced into unpaid work furloughs.
 They eventually received their back pay, and Congress would have to do so in the event of a new shutdown this time around.